souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

 	router.HandleFunc("/customer", fetchCustomers).Methods("GET")
 	log.Fatal(http.ListenAndServe(":8192", router))
     ```
+    We've provided `8192` as the port on which the server should run run, but in case that port is already used by some other service, choose any other port, like `8193`,`8188`,etc.

+5. **Add a new resource**
-5. Now let's write the handler for each of the operations.
+Now let's write the handler for each of the operations.
-    Below is the handler for adding a new customer's details.
+    Below is the handler for adding a new customer's details which will essentially insert a new instance of customer to our database.
     ```
     func addCustomer(w http.ResponseWriter, r *http.Request) {
         var requestbody customer